StFX is pleased to welcome students from universities around the world.

 The application consists of:

-- Nomination email from the home university International Exchange Office.
+- Nomination email from the home university International Exchange Office (typically from the International Exchange Coordinator).

 All exchange applications should be emailed directly to the Education Abroad Advisor, Ashley Sheppard, at email@example.com by the deadline.